mgoldgirsh/google-simple-cli/README.md

 ## To Do / Improvements

 - add --rm flag to upload so that local files are removed when done uploading
-- add functionality for google colab integration
-- add functionality for downloading folders off google drive
+- add functionality for downloading/uploading folders off google drive
 - add pydantic schemas for files to ensure correct files are received